Chayan199916/machine-learning-with-ibm-cognitive-class.ai/README.md

 # machine-learning-with-IBM-Cognitive-Class.ai

-Includes everything I learnt throughout the course.
+Includes everything I learned throughout the course.

 Transcripts, notebooks and datasets have been included.